top of page

 Expected Ticket Availability

 Although the club website offers an English Language version, its online ticket shop is not 'Aüslander ' friendly and you'll probably need Google Translate to navigate your way around.
-Tickets are available in 'Print@Home' or 'Mobile Ticket' flavours (Note: for security reasons, Mobile and Print@Home tickets are not available to purchase for Blocks Q & R in the Lotto Rheinland-Pfalz-Tribüne) and although Mainz won't post match tickets outside Europe, international orders from further afield can be collected at the MEWA Arena's box office (Windows 7-8) from three hours before kick-off.
+Tickets are available in 'Print@Home' or 'Mobile Ticket' flavours (Note: for security reasons, Mobile and Print@Home tickets are not available to purchase for Blocks Q & R in the Lotto Rheinland-Pfalz-Tribüne) and although Mainz won't post match tickets outside Europe, international orders from further afield can be collected at the MEWA Arena's box office (Windows 7-8) from two hours before kick-off.

 The Mainzers rarely sell-out and apart from matches against the usual suspects (i.e. Bayern and Dortmund) and local rivals Eintracht Frankfurt, getting hold of a ticket generally isn't an issue.
 Mainz also operate an official Ticket Exchange site and it's a good place to look if you've been caught out and the sold-out signs have gone up.